ChrisWhealy/parse-sap-atom-feed/README.md

    uuid = { version = "1.4", features = ["serde"]}
    ```
 1. `mkdir odata`
-1. Display your service's metadata.
+1. Display your service's metadata.<br>
    E.G. `https://my-sap-server.my-domain.com/sap/opu/odata/sap/ZCUSTOM_SERVICE_ORDERS_SRV/$metadata`
 1. Save the metadata as the file `zcustom_service_orders.xml` in the `odata` directory
 1. Create a `build.rs` file in same directory as `Cargo.toml` and add at least the following: